Vellutia/Vellutia/README.md

 ### Hi there, I'm Jonathan 👋

 [//]: # (## I'm a fresh graduate looking for job!)
-- I’m currently learning Js and Flutter
+- I’m currently learning Java
-- Currently working on some Golang and Python projects
+- And currently working on Java and Js projects

 ### Connect with me: